kcydesu/header_control/README.md

 For the physical connection, you will need the Adafruit BNO055, and a servo motor.
 We used the Tower Pro MicroServo 9g SG90.
 To keep the BNO055 attached to the servo, we used common household supplies.

-In the picture below, we used index cards taped around the servo 'arms' with an index card formed into a holder for the BNO055.  that holder was then taped ontop of the index cards surrounding the servo arms.
+In the picture below, we used index cards taped around the servo 'arms' with an index card formed into a holder for the BNO055.
+That holder was then taped ontop of the index cards surrounding the servo arms.

 ![Physical Setup 1](https://github.com/NoelleTemple/header_control/blob/patch-2/pictures/20191001_103457.jpg)
 ![Physical Setup 2](https://github.com/NoelleTemple/header_control/blob/patch-2/pictures/20191001_103504.jpg)

 The two pictures below show the pinout for the servo, and the RPi.
-The BNO055 has the pinout labeled on the device for ease.1
+The BNO055 has the pinout labeled on the device for ease.
 ```
 BNO055 pin 1 -> RPi pin 1
 BNO055 pin 2 -> RPi pin 9